opendocsg/slw-judgments-backfill/2005_SGCA_4/report.md

 **The decision in OS 939/**

 7       The action was heard by Chao Hick Tin J (as he then was).
-In his judgment of 16 July 1996 ([1996] SGHC 140), Chao J found that the deed of release by which S T Ong had relinquished his rights to the estate was void and unenforceable as Mdm Lim had used undue influence in order to procure its execution.
+In his judgment of 16 July 1996 (<span class="citation">[1996] SGHC 140</span>), Chao J found that the deed of release by which S T Ong had relinquished his rights to the estate was void and unenforceable as Mdm Lim had used undue influence in order to procure its execution.
 The deed of assignment in favour of Jane Ong was found to be valid and it was determined that she was, accordingly, entitled to a half-share of S T Ong’s interest in the estate.
 Chao J then directed that an enquiry be held to determine:

  (a) the assets of the estate and their whereabouts;